figiel/hosts/README.md

 ## Limitations

-`hosts` does not work with suid programs due to suid programs clearing the environment before starting.
+`hosts` does not work with suid programs.
 That includes `ping` unfortunately.